rick-62/Notes/vault/cloud.aws.EC2.md

 Flexibility allows you to very quickly create, terminate and upgrade an instance.

-These instances can be started in an Availablity Zone of choice.
-For high availablity it is recommended to consider at least two EC2 instances in separate Availablity Zones.
+These instances can be started in an Availability Zone of choice.
+For high availability it is recommended to consider at least two EC2 instances in separate Availability Zones.

 ## AWS Management Console
 The following step can be performed to create an EC2 instance, using the management console.